Logistics

 The wide open spaces of Arizona provide some lovely opportunities for camping.
 While the days will be beautiful, the nights will be cold.

 The event headquarters for the first two days is in National Forest land where dispersed camping is allowed.
-This is free primitive camping with no services provided.
 We plan to have an organized, central location for camping (with portable toilets) that will work very well for the first half of the week.
 Contact Peg (pegdavis at Arizona dot edu) for more information on camping.
 Keep in mind that lows of 23F are possible!

 Phoenix Hotels